codedoneteam/lynx/README.md

 ## Lynx library

-Fine Partial functions on set of facts.
+Apply partial functions on set of facts.

 1) Partial functions can be combined in an independent order;
 2) Partial functions applying is parallel and asynchronous;